terhechte/CoreValue/Readme.md

       currently the complexity of understanding the mutatingToObject and toObject behaviour with all it's side effects is too high
 - [x] figure out the best way of  saving (i.e. NSManagedStruct save function that converts to nsmanagedobject and saves on the context?) so that one doesn't need to call toObject every time the value type changed...
+- [x] think about renaming to CoreValue / NSManagedValue